karlwen95/CI_22/lab3/README.md

 The minmax agent performs well, as it should as it is exhaustive, winning against the optimal strategy if starting (except for `size=4`, where minmax agent wins if not starting).

+Inspiration for the implementation of minmax-strategy was taken from [here](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-4-alpha-beta-pruning/amp/).
 ## Task 4 - Reinforcement learning
 **To be completed!**